GENERAL TERMS & CONDITIONS

 Taxes: Freedom will advise you of all mandatory taxes, which you must pay before departure.
 However, many countries charge departure taxes that can only be paid locally.
 It is therefore recommended that you retain sufficient local currency to meet such charges.
 Details of departure taxes can be obtained from the relevant airline when you reconfirm your flight details.

 C2.
 Making A Booking And Paying

-On Request Bookings: A booking isn’t confirmed until we issue a confirmation invoice.
-Some travel and accommodation arrangements are only available on an ‘on request’ basis and we can’t confirm these until we receive confirmation from our supplier.
-Any arrangements that are provisionally booked ‘on request’ are not confirmed or guaranteed and are subject to change (including price) until we receive confirmation from our supplier.
-This particularly applies when booking holidays with flights on a scheduled airline a long time before departure, when seats haven’t yet been loaded onto reservations systems by the airline.
+On Request Bookings: A booking isn’t confirmed until Freedom issues you with a confirmation invoice.
+Some travel and accommodation arrangements are only available on an ‘on request’ basis and Freedom can’t confirm these until Freedom receives confirmation from our supplier.
+Any arrangements that are provisionally booked ‘on request’ are not confirmed or guaranteed and are subject to change (including price) until Freedom receives confirmation from our supplier.
+This particularly applies when booking holidays with flights on an airline a long time before departure, when seats haven’t yet been loaded onto reservations systems by the airline.
 It also applies to bookings attempted online which are not immediately confirmed by us by email confirmation.